-The City is committed to supporting advocacy and educational activities to reduce or eliminate discrimination.
 The City contracts with the Fair Housing Council of Riverside County (FHCRC) for the provision of fair housing services.
 The FHCRC provides fair housing services to Banning residents, landlords, and interested professionals such as local realtors and lenders.
 FHCRC provides counseling and dispute resolution services pertaining to fair housing issues (i.e. discrimination, tenant-landlord rights, etc.) and addresses identified impediments to fair housing choice on behalf of the City.
 As a partner to the City and other local jurisdictions, the FHCRC has also become involved with foreclosure prevention by conducting community foreclosure prevention workshops and individual housing counseling.